mdalhlke/BlackJack/README.md

-# BlackJack
+# Black Jack
+### By: Maya Dahlke
-Blackjack game in Java
+Blackjack game coded in Java
+Meant to be played in the console